Jibaku-kun: Story

-The story is set in a place called Parallel Planet, located above the sky and down the sea.
-This planet is divided into twelve worlds, in the manner of a clock.
-In the center of this clock is the Needle Tower, World Zero, where time does not pass.
-In each world there is a Great Child, something like the guardian of that world.
-The Great Child is always accompanied by a spirit, an explosive, spherical side-kick that helps defeat the Troublemonsters.
+The Parallel Planet is a realm situated "above the sky and down the sea".
+This world is geometrically divided into twelve distinct lands, arranged in the manner of a clock face.
+At its center stands the Needle Tower, also known as World Zero, a place where time remains static.
+Each of the twelve surrounding worlds is protected by a guardian known as a Great Child, who is always accompanied by a spirit—an explosive, spherical companion that aids in defeating creatures called Troublemonsters.

-Baku (Bucky in some versions) was a normal boy with one ambitious goal in mind: to take over the world and make everyone his slaves.
-When En (Spaak), the Great Child – someone specialized in fighting against troublesome monsters – of World One, entrusts him with his Spirit and G.C.
-Watch, Baku embarks on an adventure through the twelve worlds to make his dream a reality at all costs.
+The story follows Baku, an ambitious boy whose goal is world domination.
+His journey begins when En, the Great Child of World One, entrusts him with his Spirit and a G.C.
+Watch, propelling Baku on an adventure across the twelve worlds to fulfill his dream at any cost.

 Characters

 Great Child

-In the English version of the manga, the Enoki Films licensing, and other dubbed versions of the anime, their Japanese names are changed, while others retain their original name.
+In the International versions of the manga, the Enoki Films licensing, and other dubbed versions of the anime, their Japanese names are changed, while others retain their original name.